 ii.
 Starting learning higher margin skills

-So for someone who sees how much value a certain service can have on freelance websites, this is certainly the one they would choose, usually after starting out from their own skill sets and then porting to this.
+So for someone who sees how much value a certain service can have on freelance websites, this is certainly the one they would choose, usually after starting from their own skill sets and then porting to this.
 So I would recommend following this in the same order I wrote here, starting with your skills and then moving to better services.
-So once you see that a certain service or skill has high demand, you should start learning it and in the mean time having your profile built on the platform.
+So once you see that a certain service or skill has high demand, you should start learning it and in the meantime have your profile built on the platform.
 Doesn’t matter if it’s good or bad for now, you’re learning and you’ll keep changing them as you see more people showcasing these services and also learning from online platforms.

 Once you do this, you’re set to go, keep improving, keep building.